ungoldman/tinystore/README.md

 ### `.clear()`

-`.clear()` will reset the session object and remove the item from localStorage if localStorage is enabled.
+`.clear()` will remove the item from storage, if enabled, and reset the session object.

 ```js
 store.clear()